Welcome to the website of Our Mother of Mercy, Our Lady of Guadalupe, 'the ever Virgin Mary, Mother of the One True God'.

 I have tried to make this website as simple as possible, avoiding sensationalism, in order to share not only the historical value of Our Lady of Guadalupe's Image but the spiritual Peace that radiates from it - I experienced this when I sat with her for hours each day we were in Mexico.
 I hope you feel this same Peace as you gaze at our Blessed Virgin Mother's Images on this website.

-Please share our Virgin Mother of Guadalupe's website to family, friends and colleagues and even through social media - it is accessible on mobile devices, so please add it to your device's homescreen for easy access.
+Please share our Virgin Mother of Guadalupe's website to family, friends and colleagues, especially through social media - being simple servants, we are not tech-savvy.
+This website is accessible on mobile devices, so please add it to your device's homescreen for easy access.
 Also, please send the email link on your left to help Our Mother of Mercy spread her Message of Love and Mercy, Hope and Healing.

 May our Blessed Mother keep you and those dear to you under her golden mantle of protection always.
 God bless you, with Mother Mary too!